Debt restructuring to avoid impending personal insolvency: A strategic guide

 Katrin Straub

-When invoices and reminders pile up, personal insolvency often seems like the only solution.
-However, there is an effective alternative to take control of your financial future.
-A strategic debt restructuring can not only reduce the monthly burden by up to 50 percent, but also pave the way to a life without debt.
+When bills and reminders pile up, personal insolvency often seems like the only way out.
+But there is an effective alternative to taking your financial future into your own hands.
+A strategic debt restructuring can not only reduce your monthly burden by up to 50 per cent, but also pave the way to a life free of debt.

 The topic in brief and concise terms

-Debt restructuring consolidates expensive loans, reduces the monthly installment by up to 50 percent, and can actively prevent personal bankruptcy.
+Debt restructuring consolidates expensive loans, reduces the monthly instalment by up to 50 per cent and can actively prevent personal insolvency.

-Before filing for personal bankruptcy, an out-of-court settlement attempt is legally required (§ 305 InsO), making debt restructuring an important alternative.
+Before personal insolvency, an out-of-court attempt at reaching an agreement is required by law (§ 305 InsO), making debt restructuring an important alternative.

-Unlike a three-year personal bankruptcy with a severely negative SCHUFA record, refinancing can even improve creditworthiness in the medium term.
+Unlike a three-year personal insolvency with a severely negative SCHUFA entry, refinancing can even improve creditworthiness in the medium term.

 Understanding impending insolvency as a turning point

-Imminent insolvency occurs when you are likely unable to cover 90% of your total liabilities due within the next 24 months.
-Warning signs often include the inability to pay bills or loan installments on time for over three months.
+Imminent illiquidity exists when you are likely to be unable to settle 90 per cent of your due total liabilities within the next 24 months.
+Warning signs often include bills or loan instalments no longer being paid on time for over three months.
 A household with €40,000 in consumer debt and a net income of €2,800 can quickly reach this point.
-Recognising this situation early is the first step to successfully using a debt restructuring to improve creditworthiness.
-The legal definition in the Insolvency Code (§ 18 InsO) emphasizes the importance of proactive action before the debt burden becomes overwhelming.
-This early phase offers the best chance to avert insolvency through strategic measures.
+The early recognition of this situation is the first step in successfully using debt restructuring to improve creditworthiness.
+The statutory definition in the Insolvency Code (§ 18 InsO) underlines the importance of acting proactively before the burden of debt becomes overwhelming.
+This early phase offers the best chances of still averting insolvency through strategic measures.

 Debt restructuring as a strategic way out of the debt trap

-Before a personal bankruptcy can be filed, the law mandates an out-of-court attempt to reach an agreement with all creditors (§ 305 InsO).
-This step must be documented by a qualified entity, such as a lawyer or a recognised debt counselling service.
-As part of this attempt, a debt settlement plan is created, offering creditors a realistic repayment, such as a one-time payment of 40 percent of the claim amount.
-If this attempt fails because even just one creditor refuses, the necessary certificate for the insolvency application is issued.
-This process demonstrates that debt restructuring often serves as a preliminary stage or alternative to structuring private debts and reaching an agreement without needing to resort to legal proceedings.
+Before a consumer insolvency application can be filed, the legislator requires an out-of-court attempt at reaching an agreement with all creditors (§ 305 InsO).
+This step must be documented by a suitable body, such as a lawyer or a recognised debt counselling service.
+As part of this attempt, a debt settlement plan is drawn up, offering the creditors a realistic repayment, for example a one-off payment of 40 percent of the total claim.
+If this attempt fails because even one creditor refuses, the necessary certificate for the insolvency application is issued.
+This process shows that debt restructuring is often a preliminary step or alternative for structuring private debts and reaching an agreement without having to go down the court route.

-Weighing up the costs and benefits: Debt restructuring versus personal bankruptcy
+Weighing up costs and benefits: debt restructuring versus personal insolvency

-Duration: Debt restructuring is often completed in a few weeks, whereas personal bankruptcy, including debt discharge, takes three years.
+Duration: Debt restructuring is often completed within a few weeks, while personal insolvency takes three years including debt discharge.

-Credit record: Debt restructuring can improve credit standing in the medium term, while bankruptcy results in a negative record for at least three and a half years.
+SCHUFA entry: Debt restructuring can improve creditworthiness in the medium term, while insolvency leads to a negative entry for at least three and a half years.

-Flexibility: Debt restructuring provides flexibility in installment amounts, whereas bankruptcy is subject to rigid legal requirements.
+Flexibility: Debt restructuring offers flexibility in the instalment amount, while insolvency is subject to rigid legal requirements.

-The long-term benefits of successful debt restructuring, such as maintaining creditworthiness, often outweigh the short-term costs.
-The key lies in setting the right course early to minimize financial damage.
+The long-term benefits of successful debt restructuring, such as preserving creditworthiness, often outweigh the short-term costs.
+The key is to set the right course early on in order to minimise financial damage.

-An indefinite employment contract for at least six months.
+An open-ended employment contract for at least six months.

-A comprehensible and complete list of all existing liabilities.
+A clear and complete list of all existing liabilities.

 A residence and a bank account in Germany.

-Transparent communication about one's own financial situation increases the chances of approval by up to 25 percent.
-Good preparation is thus half the battle out of the debt trap.
+Transparent communication about your own financial situation increases the chances of approval by up to 25 per cent.
+Good preparation is therefore half the battle on the way out of the debt trap.

-A structured approach is crucial to successfully implementing a debt restructuring and avoiding impending personal bankruptcy.
+A structured approach is crucial to successfully carrying out a debt refinancing and avoiding impending personal insolvency.
 The process can be broken down into six clear steps.
-First, gain a complete overview of your finances by listing all debts with creditor, outstanding balance, interest rate, and monthly rate.
-From this, calculate your current total monthly burden.
-Our expert tip: Obtain at least three different loan offers to objectively compare terms.
-Once you have chosen an offer, the new bank usually takes care of paying off the old loans directly.
-From then on, you only pay a single, lower instalment.
-This process not only simplifies your finances, but can also restore your creditworthiness faster than after bankruptcy.
-This way, you can also pay off an expensive overdraft loan and reduce your financial burden.
+First, get a complete overview of your finances by listing all debts with the creditor, remaining balance, interest rate and monthly instalment.
+Use this to calculate your current total monthly burden.
+Our expert tip: obtain at least three different loan offers to compare terms objectively.
+After you have chosen an offer, the new bank will usually repay the old loans directly.
+From then on, you will only pay one lower instalment.
+This process not only simplifies your finances, but can also help restore your creditworthiness faster than after insolvency.
+This also allows you to pay off an expensive overdraft facility and reduce your financial burden.

-The impacts on your SCHUFA score differ fundamentally between refinancing a loan and declaring personal bankruptcy.
-Refinancing initially results in a credit inquiry, which is visible for ten days, followed by the entry of the new loan.
-If the old loans are settled, the score often improves within 12 months, as the number of creditors decreases.
-Personal bankruptcy, however, has more significant consequences.
-The entry regarding the commencement of the bankruptcy remains for three years, and the discharge of residual debt is noted for an additional six months.
-This makes entering into contracts considerably more difficult.
-Therefore, refinancing is a much gentler way to maintain your creditworthiness and regain financial manoeuvrability more quickly.
+The impact on your SCHUFA score differs fundamentally between a debt consolidation loan and personal insolvency.
+A debt consolidation loan first results in a credit enquiry, which remains visible for ten days, and is then followed by the entry of the new loan.
+If the old loans are paid off, the score often improves within 12 months, as the number of creditors decreases.
+Personal insolvency, by contrast, has more serious consequences.
+The entry recording the opening of insolvency remains in place for three years, and the discharge from remaining debts is additionally noted for six months.
+This makes it significantly more difficult to conclude contracts.
+Debt consolidation is therefore the much gentler way to preserve your creditworthiness and regain financial flexibility more quickly.
 It is an investment in your future financial freedom.

-Conclusion: Proactive Actions as the Key to Success
+Conclusion: Proactive action as the key to success

 More useful links

-Wikipedia provides a comprehensive overview of personal bankruptcy in Germany.
+Wikipedia offers a comprehensive overview of personal insolvency in Germany.

-The Federal Statistical Office (Destatis) offers current tables and data on consumer insolvencies in Germany.
+The Federal Statistical Office (Destatis) provides up-to-date tables and data on consumer insolvencies in Germany.

-The Consumer Advice Centre NRW provides extensive information and advice on debtor and consumer insolvency counselling.
+The Verbraucherzentrale NRW offers comprehensive information and advice on debt and consumer insolvency counselling.

 The Federal Ministry of Justice enables searches for official insolvency announcements.

-The German Federal Bank publishes detailed statistics on the indebtedness of private households in Germany.
+The Deutsche Bundesbank publishes detailed statistics on household debt in Germany.

-The Caritas offers online debt counselling and support for financial difficulties.
+The Caritas offers online debt counselling and support with financial difficulties.

 FAQ